MY PERSONAL APPROACH:

 All my work is undertaken with compassion, professional integrity and a strong personal ethic.

 I trained originally as a teacher and during a period of working in South East Asia became very ill.
-On my return to England I trained and practised a body-based therapy, before being awarded a Counselling Diploma in 1994.
+On my return to England I trained and practised a body-based therapy, before studying for a Counselling Diploma in 1994.
 I have worked as a person-centred counsellor with an holistic and integrated view since.
 For two decades I worked as a counsellor in Higher Education: I also have experience in working for NHS and voluntary agencies as a counsellor and clinical supervisor.

 A FEW AREAS OF SPECIAL EXPERIENCE